Paneer korma

 • 1 tablespoon brown sugar

-• 1 large tomato
+• 1 cup of tomato puree

-• 1/2 cup full fat coconut milk
+• 1/2 cup full-fat coconut milk

-• 1 package paneer (450 grams)
+• 1 package paneer (350 grams)

 Directions

 • Soak the cashew nuts in some water so they soften up a little – for about 10 minutes or so.
-Drain the liquid and puree them in a food processor to a rough paste.
-Keep the liquid for later use.

 • Heat the oil in a pan and add the puree and cook for about 7-8 minutes.
-Until all the liquid has dried up and the oil starts to separate from the onions.
+Until all the liquid has dried up and the oil starts to separate from the onions..

-• Enjoy hot with a side of fresh home made naan or long grain basmati rice.
+• Enjoy hot with a side of fresh homemade naan or long-grain basmati rice.

-Don’t forget to follow me
+Don’t forget to follow me: FacebookPinterestInstagram, and YouTube.

 Similar Posts